swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ### Optimizations

-* A package containing several modules can be treated as a resilience domain.
-If same-package clients need access to module binaries, they don't need to be independently rebuildable and could have an unstable ABI; they could avoid resilience overhead and unnecessary language rules.
+* A package can be treated as a resilience domain, even with library evolution enabled which makes modules resilient.
+The Swift frontend will assume that modules defined in the same package will always be rebuilt together and do not require a resilient ABI boundary between them.
+This removes the need for performance and code size overhead introduced by ABI-resilient code generation, and it also eliminates language requirements such as `@unknown default` for a non-`frozen enum`.

 * By default, `package` symbols are exported in the final libraries/executables.
 It would be useful to introduce a build setting that allows users to hide package symbols for statically linked libraries; this would help with code size and build time optimizations.